clayguerrero/Mod9Challenge-ProfessionalREADMEGenerator/README.md

   - [Questions](#Questions)

   ## Installation
-  install instructions here
+  Enter 'npm install' in your terminal to gain all packages needed for project.

   ## Usage
-  examples for use here
+  This project is able to make a README for any project you and your team may need.

   ## License
   This application is covered under the [MIT](https://choosealicense.com/licenses/mit/) liscense

   ## Contributing
-  guidelines for contribution here
+  Guidelines here.

   ## Tests
-  test and test instructions here
+  At this time this project does not contain tests.

   ## Questions
   Checkout my GitHub at clayguerrero